usnistgov/oscal-xproc3/README.md

 ### Organization

+`lib` and `testing` folders are special; others represent projects.

-The `lib` folder contents are excluded from git, and used to save third-party libraries.
-The `lib` library is populated by the installation script.
-It can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - follow the [readme](./lib/readme.md).
+The `lib` folder comes bare bones - it has only its readme, a configuration file and a utility pipeline.
+This library is populated by the [installation script](./setup.sh).
+It can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - see its [readme](./lib/readme.md).

 Each project is kept in its own folder, next to the `lib` folder.
 In that folder, the project will have its own README.md.
 While projects may rely on the shared libraries, each one is considered to be discrete and independent from others unless otherwise noted.